 What is endo?

-Endometriosis is a disease where tissue similar to, but not the same as the lining of the uterus is found elsewhere throughout the body.
+Endometriosis is a disease where tissue similar to (but not the same as) the lining of the uterus is found elsewhere throughout the body.
 This tissue is invasive and destructive.
-Subsequently, it causes pain, infertility, organ dysfunction, depression and anxiety.
+It causes pain, infertility, organ dysfunction, and subsequent depression and anxiety because of its chronic nature.

 Endo is complex and incurable, and affects the lives of one in ten women (including trans, non-binary and non-conforming people).
-Consequently, its link to infertility makes this disease every bit emotional as it is physical.
 Despite the millions affected worldwide, endo has no known cause or cure.
+And, its link to infertility makes this disease every bit emotional as it is physical.

 What are endo symptoms?

 It takes an average of ten years and eight doctors to be diagnosed.
 And there’s many reasons for this.
 However, the systematic dismissal of gynecological complaints, lack of technology to see the disease on imaging and rampant misinformation within the medical community is largely to blame.
 While physical exams and imaging could give insight into whether or not a person has endo, the only way to definitively diagnose endometriosis is through excision surgery and a biopsy.

 lower back pain